MrTHEtesters/SPML/DVBW/README.md

+>[!info]
+>Different watermarking techniques can be found on their corresponding branches.

 # Black-box Dataset Ownership Verification via Backdoor Watermarking

 This is the official implementation of our paper [Black-box Dataset Ownership Verification via Backdoor Watermarking](https://doi.org/10.1109/TIFS.2023.3265535), accepted by IEEE Transactions on Information Forensics and Security (2023).
 This research project is developed based on Python 3 and Pytorch, created by [Yiming Li](http://liyiming.tech/) and [Mingyan Zhu](https://github.com/MingyanZHU).